markusdregi/configsuite/README.md

 - Output a single immutable configuration object where all values are provided.
 - Support for multiple data sources, yielding the possibility of default values as well as user and workspace configurations on top of the current configuration.
 - Generating documentation that adheres to the technical requirements.
+- No exceptions are thrown based on user-input (this is currently not true for validatiors).

 ## Future ##
 Have a look at the epics and issues in the _GitHub_ (repository)[https://github.com/equinor/configsuite/issues].